Nursing School in Columbus

 According to the Bureau of Labor Statistics (2025), registered nurses held about 3.3 million jobs in 2023, with the largest percentage (58%) working in hospitals.
 Other significant employment settings include ambulatory healthcare services (19%), government agencies (6%), nursing and residential care facilities (5%), and educational services (3%).
 Data last updated April 18, 2025.
 Source: https://www.bls.gov/ooh/healthcare/registered-nurses.htm#tab-3

 Important Note: A BSN degree itself does not qualify individuals to work as registered nurses.
-Additional steps including passing the NCLEX – RN examination and obtaining state licensure are required before pursuing these career opportunities.
+Additional steps including passing the NCLEX-RN examination and obtaining state licensure are required before pursuing these career opportunities.

 Accreditations

-2 All Arizona College of Nursing and Arizona College campuses are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a U.S. Department of Education-recognized accrediting agency.
+All Arizona College campuses are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a U.S. Department of Education-recognized accrediting agency.